Atomistic theory of twist-angle dependent intralayer and interlayer exciton properties in twisted bilayer materials: Methods

 \subsection{C. Electronic structure calculations}

 The electronic structure calculations were performed on both unrelaxed and relaxed structures using the SIESTA package that uses localized atomic orbitals as the basis~\cite{Solersiesta2002}.
 We used norm-conserving Troullier-Martins pseudopotentials~\cite{Troullierefficient1991} and the local density approximation to describe exchange-correlation effects~\cite{Perdewself1981}.
 We used a single-$\zeta$ plus polarization basis for the expansion of wavefunctions.
 For monolayer WSe$_{2}$, we also carried out calculations using a double-$\zeta$ plus polarization basis, but did not observe any significant differences in the resulting exciton properties, see SI~\cite{SI}, Sec.~E for details.
 For all calculations we used $\Gamma$ point sampling to obtain the charge density and a plane-wave energy cutoff of 100 Rydberg.
+We used an energy shift of 0.02 Ry.
 A large vacuum spacing of $20$ \AA\ was used in the out-of-plane direction.